Junior-Professorin für Moderne Taiwan-Studien an der Abteilung für Sinologie, Universität Tübingen

 Tseng, Y. C., Cheng, I & Fell, D (2014) The politics of the mainland spouses’ rights claims movements in Taiwan.
 In Migration to and from Taiwan, edited by Fell, D., Chiu, K. F. & Lin, P. London: Routledge.

-Health and wellbeing of international students in the higher education sector: the examples of Taiwan and Germany, funded by NTU International Collaboration Seed Funding (MOE HE Sprout: 111L2033-19), principal investigator
+Health and wellbeing of international students in the higher education sector: the examples of Taiwan and Germany, funded by NTU International Collaboration Seed Funding (MOE HE Sprout: 111L2033-19), principle investigator

 |2022-2025||How China Speaks to the World in the COVID-19 Era- China’s Political Communication and Mobilisation in Europe, funded by Hong Kong General Research Fund (RGC Ref.
 N0.
 12605521), co-investigator|

 |2021-2022||China’s Twitter Diplomacy: Content and Impact, funded by Aarhus University, Denmark, co-investigator|